Welcome to SP! -

 Udorn Mountains

 Mukdaharn Province.
-The highest peak in Mukdaharn National Park.
+This peak is located in Phu Pha Turm National Park.
 It is a rocky mountain consisting of a high cliff with different rock layers overlapping each other.
 There are many other mountains located in the Park.
 The area is made of sandy soil which is the source of many streams such as Huai Taluak, Huai Sing and Huai Ruar.

 Phu Kra Sa